timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ---

-## Video Example #9
+### SO Video Example #9

 ??? video "Awareness/Tracking of a Non-Initiator Cut While Remaining in Position :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"

-        - At the ≈10:23:44 mark in this video, while serving as rear OPR, I observe Black #211 initiate a block that sends Red Jammer out-of-bounds.
+        - At the ≈10:23:44 mark in this video, while serving as rear OPR, I observe Black #211 initiate a block that sends Red Jammer OOB.
         - I also observe that Black Pivot gains superior position over Red Jammer just before Red Jammer is blocked out of bounds.
         - Red Jammer re-enters the track behind Black #211, and I follow Black Pivot as they skate in non-derby direction.
         - Red Jammer re-enters the track in front of Black Pivot, cutting Black Pivot, and fails to cede the cut.